mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 I think I may have nailed my lemonade sludge recipe!
 For a 1400 calorie bottle:

 * 250g of Sugar
-* 50g of Western Family Lemonade
+* 66g of Western Family Lemonade
 * 38g of Maltodextrin
 * 300ml of hot water

 The above works out to the same 0.8:1 fructose to glucose ratio as Maurten and has ~30mg of sodium citrate from the lemonade crystals.
-It tasted better than the stuff I had mixed in the past (too much Maltodextrin).
+It tasted better than the stuff I had mixed in the past (previously with too much Maltodextrin).